kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 ## API Gateway

+### Exposing workloads in multiple Namespaces with one APIRule

 This Kyma release comes with an update to the APIRule CR that lets you expose and secure services in multiple Namespaces.
 Now it’s possible to specify the service Namespace either on the **spec.service** level or individually for each service in **spec.rules**.
 This new field is optional.
 If you do not specify it, the default APIRule Namespace is used.

 For more details, see the [APIRule CR documentation](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/apix-01-apirule).